rust-lang/const-eval/const.md

 was about first computing a `&Cell<i32>` and then using it at run-time (and observing the fact that it has been "deduplicated"), this here is about using such a value at compile-time even though it might be changed at run-time.

+*Dynamic check.* The Miri engine could check this dynamically by refusing to access mutable global memory when computing a const.